lanceman2/quickstream/README.md

 ./configure
 ```

-which the is famous GNU autotools generated *configure* script for this
+which is famous GNU autotools generated *configure* script for this
 package.
 Then run:

 ```console